“We Fight for Chris”: Benefit for Pulaski family rocked by cancer to take place Saturday

-PULASKI — At the age of 22, following months of pain and misdiagnosis, Christopher Hull was diagnosed with a sacral mass on October 28, 2019, which was then confirmed to be Ewing’s Sarcoma.
+PULASKI — At the age of 22, following months of pain and misdiagnosis, Christopher “Chris” Hull was diagnosed with a sacral mass on Oct.
+28, which was then confirmed to be Ewing’s sarcoma.

 The need for more specialized treatment has required him to be transported from medical facilities in Syracuse to the Dana-Farber Cancer Institute in Boston.

-At Dana-Farber/Brigham and Woman’s Hospital, the family was informed that Chris’ tumor of the sacrum, the bone located at the base of the spine, had metastasized to include his hip, spine, femur and arm, which was classified as stage IV, so he immediately began chemotherapy and radiation.
+At Dana-Farber/Brigham and Woman’s Hospital, the family was informed that Chris’s tumor of the sacrum, the bone at the base of the spine, had metastasized to include his hip, spine, femur and arm, which was classified as stage IV, so he immediately began chemotherapy and radiation.

 “They were very technical with everything.
 In all honesty, I didn’t follow what they were saying a lot of the time, but everyone was saying they’re the best doctors around.
 So even though I wasn’t following what they were saying, I had a lot of faith in them,” Chris said.

-Chris’ mother, Tammi Hull, said despite the expected effects of the treatment, Chris is doing well.
-However, less than three weeks into his treatment, Chris’ father, Shaun Hull, was diagnosed with lung cancer.
+Chris’s mother, Tammi Hull, said despite the expected effects of the treatment, Chris is doing well.
+However, less than three weeks into his treatment, his father, Shaun Hull, was diagnosed with lung cancer.

 After being treated for bronchitis, and later pneumonia, a CT scan identified a tumor in Shaun’s right lung.
 Following a PET scan and biopsy, it was diagnosed as non-small cell cancer, so he also was referred to Boston.

-Shaun received his diagnosis on November 19 at the age of 52, with his wife and son in Boston for treatment.
-Just days later, on the 22nd of November, his father, John, died of colon cancer at the age of 77.
+Shaun received his diagnosis on Nov.
+19 at the age of 52, with his wife and son in Boston for treatment.
+Just days later, on Nov.
+22, Shaun’s father, John, died of colon cancer at the age of 77.

 With both Chris and Shaun now in Boston for treatment, they, along with Mrs. Hull, are staying at the American Cancer Society’s Hope Lodge, with both Shaun and Chris taking part in a research program at Dana-Farber in the search for a cure.

+Saturday’s benefit, which was started by Shaun, has been taken over by Chris’s cousin Haylea Hull, who manages a store in Mexico and balances the responsibility of raising a 2-year-old along with organizing donations for the benefit.

-Born on January 1, 1997, the youngest of three children, Chris graduated from Pulaski High School in 2012 and attended Oswego County BOCES for Public Safety.
-After graduating, he joined the Army National Guard as a Military Police officer with a unit in Utica, also working out of the Oswego office and Fort Drum as a recruiter.
+Born on Jan.
+1, 1997, the youngest of three children, Chris graduated from Pulaski High School in 2012 and attended Oswego County BOCES for Public Safety.
+After graduating, he joined the Army National Guard as a military police officer with a unit in Utica, also working out of the Oswego office and Fort Drum as a recruiter.

-He was most recently employed with FX Caprara Harley-Davidson in Adams as a salesman and is fondly known as ‘Slim’ by the HOG family.
+He was most recently employed by FX Caprara Harley-Davidson in Adams as a salesman and is fondly known as “Slim.”

 In Boston for the foreseeable future, Chris is receiving blood transfusions, shots for his platelet counts, and anything else he needs in his fight against the disease.
 He spent his 23rd birthday and Christmas at the facility.